KZOT: Later history

-In June 2006, the station's format was flipped to Spanish Classic Hits, including a blend of Mexican and other Latin American music from the 1970s and 1980s, and given the on-air branding "La Bonita."
+In June 2006, the station's format was flipped to Spanish classic hits, including a blend of Mexican and other Latin American music from the 1970s and 1980s, and given the on-air branding "La Bonita."

 On January 1, 2009, the station returned to the historic KOIL call sign as the format flipped to syndicated news/talk.
 As a news/talk station, notable syndicated programming on KOIL included Morning in America hosted by Bill Bennett, plus syndicated talk shows hosted by Neal Boortz, Clark Howard, Dennis Miller, Dave Ramsey, Rusty Humphries, Lars Larson, and Mike Gallagher.

-The station adopted a sports talk format and changed its call sign to KZOT on June 4, 2012; the KOIL call sign was returned to its location prior to 1993 at 1290 AM.
+The station adopted a sports talk format and changed its call sign to KZOT on June 4, 2012; the KOIL call sign was returned to its location prior to 1993, on 1290 AM.